Self-directed ongoing project (2019)

-Prototype V1: testing the hypothesis.
+Prototype V1: testing statistical results.

 Here you can see how the prototype works with the web browser.

 I ran a usability testing with a focus group.
-Each session was about an hour, it consists 40 minutes of observation and 20 minutes of user interview.
+Each session was about an hour, it consists 40 minutes of observation and 20 minutes of post interview.
 These were the main questions I investigated during usability testing:

 How does the app improve perceived visibility on the images for users?